Watch A Video

 “Everywhere I go, Kentucky’s lands sing to me.
 They make music like a grand philharmonic orchestra, deeply vibrating base strings and high contrapuntal flutes playing in unison.” – Tom Dupree

-“Throughout my life, the woods have provided me with solace – it’s where I go to think,” says Dupree.
+“Throughout my life, the woods have provided me with solace – it’s where I go to think,” said Dupree.
 “During these ‘retreats,’ I studied my surroundings – plants, wildflowers, grasses – and came to know myself.”

 After attending Columbia Military Academy in Tennessee and then Yale University, where he earned an economics degree in 1952, Tom enjoyed a career heading up a nationally recognized municipal bonds brokerage firm.
 While successful, the busy schedule distracted him from some of his true loves – art, history and nature.